skippyr/becho/PLANNING.md

     change how much spacing characters `becho` will use for a `tab`.
 The best solution in this case is to use spaces to ensure the desired width.
-  + if `becho` finds another special sequence other than these two, it will remove it to avoiding creating issues, like placing a color.
+  + if `becho` finds another special sequence other than these two, it will remove it to avoiding creating issues, like changing a color, moving the terminal cursor, removing the last character, etc.

 If `becho` is not interpreting those sequences, it will consider each of them as part of the word they are closed to or as separate words if they are stand